Gasuleg/Gasuleg.github.io/_posts/2016-06-06-Final-Evaluation.markdown

 Before getting into the thick of my project, let me present myself: <br>
 I am Olivier Grégoire (Gasuleg), and I study IT engineering at École de Technologie supérieure in Montreal. <br>
-I am an technician in electronics, and I began object-oriented programming just last year. <br>
+I am a technician in electronics, and I began object-oriented programming just last year. <br>
 I applied to GSoC because I loved the concept of the project that I would work on and I really wanted to be part of it.
 I also wanted to discover the word of the free software.

 **2. My Project**